WilfredAlmeida/LightDAS/README.md

 - Rewrite in Rust and move away from TypeScript

 ### The Future of LightDAS
 Our vision for LightDAS is to keep it an open-source public good for everyone.
-Currently we don't have any plans to start a SaaS and compete in the space.
+Currently, we don't have any plans to start a SaaS and compete in the space.
 We will continue to develop and maintain it as long as we can.
 The future decisions for LightDAS will be based on community feedback and discussions.

 To keep building LightDAS, we need your support and thoughts.
 It can be contributions, money/grants, hiring us, providing us with resources, etc. Get in touch.